Asseken/3Xui-For-Windows/README.md

 ## Reproduce from 3x ui
-## Temporarily migrate and store front-end files in the/etc/www directory，The file does not contain front-end files.
+## Temporarily migrate and store front-end files in the etc/html directory，The file does not contain front-end files.
 ## ! modify

 ## modify